 Assign each guest a specific alcohol to bring but supply all mixers and equipment.
 Print and display your drink menu.
 Print drink recipes on festive Christmas paper for each guest.
 Serve champagne while teaching guests how to mix Christmas and holiday drinks.

 Teach friends and family how to wrap those Christmas presents to create a boutique store quality look.
 Guests can bring one or two real gifts in boxes to practice on, along with their own wrapping paper, ribbon and bows.
-Provide scissors, double-sided tape and invisible tape.
+Provide scissors, double-sided tape, and invisible tape.

 Host a recipe exchange party, complete with potluck samples for everyone to taste.
 Have guests email recipes to you ahead of party and print in a booklet or as recipe cards.
 Save the file and email to your guests the next day.

-Deck Out for a Dinner Party
+Deck Out for an Adult Dinner Party

 Consider hosting a dinner party for the fabulous adults in your life.
 You can go as casual or as formal as you like.